 Level of Difficulty

-With more than 270 million inhabitants, Indonesia is the fourth most populated country in the world and has a remarkable diversity of ethnic, religious and linguistic groups.
-Indonesia is an archipelago stretching approximately 5,000 kilometers from west to east, consisting of more than 17,000 islands around the equator.
-While some areas, particularly the main island of Java, are heavily overpopulated but relatively well developed, other more remote islands, especially in the eastern part of the country, are sparsely populated and significantly less developed.
+With a population of more than 270 million, Indonesia is the world’s fourth most populous country, with a remarkable diversity of ethnic, religious and linguistic groups.
+The country is formed by an archipelago of more than 17,000 islands around the equator, stretching approximately 5,000 kilometers from west to east.
+While some areas, particularly the main island of Java, are heavily overpopulated and relatively well developed, other more remote islands, especially in the eastern part of the country, are sparsely populated and significantly less developed.

-Lying at the center of the so-called Ring of Fire, Indonesia is one of the most volatile regions in the world for natural disasters (e.g., earthquakes, volcanic eruptions, tsunamis, floodings, and landslides).
-These regularly occurring incidents pose a severe threat to the stability of the country.
-In the Weltrisiko-Index 2022 of the University of Bochum, Indonesia is ranked third, behind only the Philippines and India, on a scale of countries most vulnerable to natural and other disasters.
-It is obvious that under these geographic and demographic conditions, it is difficult for any government to provide adequate infrastructure and public services (e.g., health care and education) to all parts of the country.
+Situated at the center of the so-called Ring of Fire, Indonesia is among the most disaster-prone countries in the world (e.g., earthquakes, volcanic eruptions, tsunamis, flooding and landslides).
+These recurring events pose a severe threat to the country’s stability.
+In the University of Bochum’s WorldRiskIndex 2024, which assesses disaster risk from extreme natural events and negative climate change impacts for 193 countries worldwide, Indonesia ranks second globally, behind the Philippines.
+Given these geographic and demographic conditions, it is difficult for any government to provide adequate infrastructure and public services (e.g., health care and education) to all parts of the country.

 Structural constraints

-During the colonial period before independence in 1945, Indonesia had a high number of civil society organizations.
-This continued during the first years of independence until the start of the authoritarian Orde Baru period under President Suharto in the mid-1960s, which severely limited civil society activities.
-In the Era Reformasi, which began after the resignation of Suharto in May 1998, a huge number of civil society organizations (re-)emerged, particularly in larger cities and in Java.
+For more than 100 years, even before independence, Indonesia has had a large number of civil society organizations.
+In the Era Reformasi, which began after authoritarian President Suharto resigned in May 1998, a large number of civil society organizations reemerged, particularly in larger cities and in Java.

-While urban organizations are usually led by educated persons, the people in rural areas have other forms of social cooperation, such as the principle of mutual assistance (gotong royong).
-Rural life, particularly in Java, is often dominated by cooperatives (koperasi) as the basis of economic activities.
-These forms of social capital play an important role in protecting the poor and vulnerable from economic hardship as well as from sociopolitical conflict escalation.
-Moreover, local-based interest groups can contribute to political decision-making at the communal level.
+While urban organizations are usually led by educated people, rural areas rely on other forms of social cooperation, such as mutual assistance (gotong royong).
+Rural life, particularly in Java, is often organized around cooperatives (koperasi) as the basis of economic activity.
+These forms of social capital play an important role in protecting the poor and vulnerable from economic hardship and the escalation of sociopolitical conflict.
+Moreover, locally based interest groups can contribute to political decision-making at the communal level.

-In general, the extent of social trust within the population is relatively high, and the extent of a civic culture of participation is higher than in most other Southeast Asian countries.
+In general, levels of social trust are relatively high, and the civic culture of participation is more robust than in most other Southeast Asian countries.

 Civil society traditions

 The level of violent tension between sociopolitical groups has declined since the 2019 elections.
-This is not only because of restrictions imposed on mobility during the COVID-19 pandemic but also because of the carrot-and-stick policy of the Joko Widodo administration toward the political opposition spearheaded by radical Islamists.
+This decline stems not only from mobility restrictions imposed during the COVID-19 pandemic, but also from the Joko Widodo administration’s carrot-and-stick policy toward the political opposition led by radical Islamists.
+Joko Widodo’s successor, Prabowo Subianto, continued this approach in his first months in office.

-Former conflict areas, such as Aceh, Central Sulawesi, South Kalimantan and the Moluccas, have been relatively peaceful in recent years.
-This is not the case in the Papua provinces, where there are regular clashes between the national army and police and the militant Papua groups.
-Several people have been killed, and the conflict intensity remains high.
+Former conflict areas such as Aceh, Central Sulawesi, South Kalimantan and the Moluccas have been relatively peaceful in recent years.
+This is not the case in the Papua provinces, where regular clashes continue, pitting the national army and police against militant Papuan groups.
+Several people have been killed, and the intensity of the conflict remains high.
+Newly elected President Prabowo has so far opted for military oppression, not a dialogue strategy, to curb resistance in Papua.
+His statements that he would send thousands of (non-Indigenous) criminals and drug addicts to Papua after their release from prison to build plantations have drawn a largely negative response from the Papuan community.

 Conflict intensity